-The universe is still fairly young, it could last for immense amounts of time.
-And while its period of star and planet formation will eventually come to an end, it’s chocked full of some very long lived types of stars that will be here billions of years after our own sun goes red giant, with more stars yet to form.
-These long-lived stars, the red and orange dwarfs, could allow for environments that can allow life to evolve for much longer periods of time than we had here on earth.
+The universe is still relatively young; it could last for immense amounts of time moreover, while its period of star and planet formation will eventually come to an end.
+It is chocked full of some very long-lived types of stars that will be here billions of years after our sun goes red giant, with more stars yet to form.
+These long-lived stars, the red and orange dwarfs, could allow for environments that can allow life to evolve for much more extended periods than we had here on earth.

-A good example would be the dolphins, there is some thinking that they aren’t that far behind us as far as evolving intelligence goes and that earth in the distant future might be home to two intelligent civilizations, though one might not be capable of developing technology.
+A good example would be the dolphins; there is some thinking that they are not that far behind us as far as evolving intelligence goes and that earth in the distant future might be home to two intelligent civilisations, though one might not be capable of developing the technology.
 Would we help them out?
-Or would someone come by and help us out.
-It’s always possible, and we’re already asking this question of ourselves, that biology is inferior to technology and that we might some day transcend biology to become a machine civilization.
-I’m not sure we’d ever really do that or not, but what if it were forced onto us, similar to perhaps the Borg or The Reapers from Mass effect?
-What if we weren’t first, and out there somewhere lurks a far older civilization, perhaps one made up of machines?
+Alternatively, would someone come by and help us out.
+It is always possible.
+We are already asking this question of ourselves, that biology is inferior to technology and that we might someday transcend biology to become a machine civilisation.
+We are not sure we’d ever really do that or not.
+However, what if it were forced onto us, similar to perhaps the Borg or The Reapers from Mass Effect?
+What if we were not first, and out there somewhere lurks a far older civilisation, perhaps one made up of machines?

 Get your daily education, entertainment, science & technology, sports and travel tips from Johnny, TODAY!
 It's absolutely FREE and always will be.